sonia-kwak/sonia-kwak.github.io/src/pages/bicicultura-pwa/index.md

 ### Planning

-With the organization we decided the main objective of the app would be to improve the experience for the event participants on checking the schedule.
-This task would need to be supported either for users in their desktops, when they are at home planning the visit, but mainly the mobile case, for checking the schedule during the event.
+Talking with Zé Lobo we decided the main objective of the app would be to improve the experience for the event participants on checking the schedule.
+This task would need to be supported either for users in their desktops, when they are at home planning the visit, but mainly in the mobile case, when checking the schedule during the event.
 An offline experience would be critical as well, since the Museum didn't have wi-fi and many brazilians can't afford decent 3G plans.

 In the benchmarking phase I looked for mainly two things:

 * apps that are specialized in events
 * how some of my favorite events made their apps

-This phase highlighted some common UI patterns these apps use and inspired me with cool ideas for improving the attendees experience.
+This phase highlighted some common UI patterns event apps use and gave me cool ideas for improving the attendees' experience.
 Everything was logged in a simple Trello board.
-Most of the cool ideas unfortunately weren't implemented in time since I they weren't as important as the critical.

 ```grid|1
 ![](./trelloboard.png)
 ```

 ### Technology
-Since I didn't have much time available for the project and I was the only developer and designer I needed to be very mindful of the technologic solutions, priorizing powerful frameworks and tools and reusing pre-made solutions.
+Since I didn't have much time available for the project and I was the only developer and designer I needed to be very mindful of the technologic solutions, priorizing powerful frameworks that could give me ready-to-use solutions.

-The natural technology choice for me was to build PWA (Progressive Web App).
-Not only I'm very used to web technologies, but being a PWA I could offer everything a native app but without the need to develop the same solution multiple times.
-The main advantages I would be leveraging would be then:
+The natural choice for me was to build PWA (Progressive Web App).
+Not only I'm very used to web technologies, but being a PWA I could offer everything a native app without the need to develop the same solution multiple times.
+The main advantages of a PWA I would be leveraging would be:

 * Offline support
 * Ability to add the app to the home screen